danishnaseer00/Matplotlib/README.md

 You can install required packages with:

+bash
+Copy
+Edit
-pip install matplotlib
+pip install matplotlib notebook
-pip install numpy